YashikaThapliyal/MicroExpression-Recognition/README.md

-# Micro Expression Recognition Using Python
+# Micro-Expression Recognition Using CNN

 ## Overview
 This project implements a micro-expression recognition system using Python.
 It utilizes the FER-2013 dataset for training and includes a real-time expression recognition module.
 The system can detect various micro-expressions to provide insights into human emotions.